junxit/us-congress-bills-111/bill.md

       - **(iii)** political pluralism, equality, and the rule of law;
       - **(iv)** respect for human and civil rights and the promotion of an independent media;
       - **(v)** transparency and accountability of all branches of government and judicial proceedings;
-      - **(vi)** anticorruption efforts among bureaucrats, elected officials, and public servants at all levels of military and civilian government administration; and
+      - **(vi)** anticorruption efforts among bureaucrats, elected officials, and public servants at all levels of military and civilian government administration;
-      - **(vii)** countering the narcotics trade;administration;
       - **(vii)** countering the narcotics trade; and
       - **(viii)** the implementation of legal and political reforms in the FATA;
     - **(B)** economic freedom, including—
       - **(i)** sustainable economic growth, including in rural areas, and the sustainable management of natural resources;
       - **(ii)** investments in energy and water, including energy generation and cross-border infrastructure projects with Afghanistan;
       - **(iii)** employment generation, including essential basic infrastructure projects such as roads and irrigation projects and other physical infrastructure; and
-      - **(iv)** worker rights, including the right to form labor unions and legally enforce provisions safeguarding the rights of workers and local community stakeholders; and;
+      - **(iv)** worker rights, including the right to form labor unions and legally enforce provisions safeguarding the rights of workers and local community stakeholders;
     - **(C)** investments in people, particularly women and children, including—
       - **(i)** broad-based public primary and secondary education and vocational training for both boys and girls;
       - **(ii)** food security and agricultural development to ensure food staples and other crops that provide economic growth and income opportunities in times of severe shortage;
-      - **(iii)** quality public health, including medical clinics with well trained staff serving rural and urban communities; and
+      - **(iii)** quality public health, including medical clinics with well trained staff serving rural and urban communities;
-      - **(iv)** higher educationcommunities;
       - **(iv)** vocational training for women and access to microfinance for small business establishment and income generation for women; and
-      - **(v)** higher education to ensure a breadth and consistency of Pakistani graduates to prepare citizens to help strengthen the foundation for improved governance and economic vitality, including through public-private partnerships.; and
+      - **(v)** higher education to ensure a breadth and consistency of Pakistani graduates to prepare citizens to help strengthen the foundation for improved governance and economic vitality, including through public-private partnerships; and
     - **(D)** long-term development in regions of Pakistan where internal conflict has caused large-scale displacement.
   - **(2)** *Funding for police reform, equipping, and training* Up to $100,000,000 of the funds appropriated pursuant to subsection (a) should be used for police reform, equipping, and training.
 - **(g)** *Preference for building local capacity* The President is encouraged, as appropriate, to utilize Pakistani firms and community and local nongovernmental organizations in Pakistan, including through host country contacts, and to work with local leaders to provide assistance under this section.
 - **(h)** *Authority To use funds for operational and audit expenses*
   - **(1)** *In general* Of the amounts appropriated for a fiscal year pursuant to subsection (a)—
     - **(A)** up to $10,000,000 may be used for administrative expenses of Federal departments and agencies in connection with the provision of assistance authorized by this section;
-    - **(B)** up to $20,000,000$30,000,000 may be made available to the Inspectors General of the Department of State, the United States Agency for International Development, and other relevant Executive branch agencies in order to provide audits and program reviews of projects funded pursuant to this section; and
+    - **(B)** up to $30,000,000 may be made available to the Inspectors General of the Department of State, the United States Agency for International Development, and other relevant Executive branch agencies in order to provide audits and program reviews of projects funded pursuant to this section; and
     - **(C)** up to $5,000,000 may be used by the Secretary to establish a Chief of Mission Fund for use by the Chief of Mission in Pakistan to provide assistance to Pakistan under the Foreign Assistance Act of 1961 (22 U.S.C.
 2151 et seq.) to address urgent needs or opportunities, consistent with the purposes outlined in subsection (f) or for purposes of humanitarian relief.
   - **(2)** *Authority in addition to existing amounts* The amounts authorized under subparagraphs (A) and (B) of paragraph (1) to be used for the purposes described in such subparagraphs are in addition to other amounts that are available for such purposes.
 - **(i)** *Use of funds* Amounts appropriated or otherwise made available to carry out this section shall be utilized to the maximum extent possible as direct expenditures for projects and programs, subject to existing reporting and notification requirements.
-- **(j)** *Pakistan assistance strategy report* Not later than 30 days45 days after the date of enactment of this Act, or September 15, 2009, whichever date comes later, the PresidentSecretary of State shall submit to the appropriate congressional committees a report describing United States policy and strategy with respect to assistance to Pakistan.
+- **(j)** *Pakistan assistance strategy report* Not later than 45 days after the date of enactment of this Act, or September 15, 2009, whichever date comes later, the Secretary of State shall submit to the appropriate congressional committees a report describing United States policy and strategy with respect to assistance to Pakistan.
 The report shall include—
   - **(1)** a description of the principal objectives of United States assistance to Pakistan to be provided under this Act;
   - **(2)** the amounts of funds authorized to be appropriated under subsection (a) proposed to be allocated to programs or projects designed to achieve each of the purposes of assistance listed in subsection (f);
   - **(3)** a description of the specific projects and programs for which amounts authorized to be appropriated pursuant to subsection (a) are proposed to be allocated;
-  - **(4)** a list of criteria to be used to measure the effectiveness of projects described under subsection (f), including a systematic, qualitative basiscriteria and benchmarks to be used to measure the effectiveness of projects described under subsection (f), including a systematic, qualitative, and where possible, quantitative basis for assessing whether desired outcomes are achieved and a timeline for completion of each project and program;
+  - **(4)** a list of criteria and benchmarks to be used to measure the effectiveness of projects described under subsection (f), including a systematic, qualitative, and where possible, quantitative basis for assessing whether desired outcomes are achieved and a timeline for completion of each project and program;
-  - **(5)** a description of the role to be played by Pakistani national, regional, and local officials and members of Pakistani civil society and local private sector, civic, religious, and tribal leaders in helping to identify and implement programs and projects for which assistance is to be provided under this Act, and of consultations with such officialssuch representatives in developing the strategy; and;
+  - **(5)** a description of the role to be played by Pakistani national, regional, and local officials and members of Pakistani civil society and local private sector, civic, religious, and tribal leaders in helping to identify and implement programs and projects for which assistance is to be provided under this Act, and of consultations with such representatives in developing the strategy;
-  - **(6)** a description of all amounts made available for assistance to Pakistan during fiscal year 2009 prior to submission of the report, including a description of each project or program for which funds were made available and the amounts allocated to each such program or project.;
+  - **(6)** a description of all amounts made available for assistance to Pakistan during fiscal year 2009 prior to submission of the report, including a description of each project or program for which funds were made available and the amounts allocated to each such program or project;
   - **(7)** a description of the steps taken, or to be taken, to ensure assistance provided under this Act is not awarded to individuals or entities affiliated with terrorist organizations; and
   - **(8)** a projection of the levels of assistance to be provided to Pakistan under this Act, broken down into the following categories as described in the annual “Report on the Criteria and Methodology for Determining the Eligibility of Candidate Countries for Millennium Challenge Account Assistance”:
     - **(A)** Civil liberties.